 Once you are confident all water-using devices are not in use, check your meter reading.
 We suggest writing it down or taking a picture.

 We recommend waiting for at least 30 minutes or even better overnight and checking the dial again.
 If the dial numbers have changed and you are confident that no water was intentionally used in the meantime then you may have a water leak.

-If this is the case, call us on 1300 155 944 and we will send one of our experts to fix the issue for you.
+If this is the case, call us on 1300 155 944 and we will send one of our experts to find the leak and fix the issue for you.